Marcus Mariota: Tennessee Titans

-Mariota was selected with the second overall pick in the first round by the Tennessee Titans in the 2015 NFL Draft behind Jameis Winston.
+2015 season

-2015 season: Rookie year
+Mariota was selected with the second overall pick in the first round by the Tennessee Titans in the 2015 NFL draft behind Jameis Winston.

-In May 2015, Mariota had the best-selling NFL jersey in the league, beating out Winston of the Tampa Bay Buccaneers, and Tom Brady of the New England Patriots, who had the second and third highest selling jerseys, respectively.
-"It's surreal for me, it's such an honor", Mariota said.
-"For me it's one of those deals, looking back on it in the future, it's a crazy, crazy deal for sure".
-Mariota and the Titans agreed to a contract on July 21, 2015.
-This made Mariota the last first-round pick to be signed and for the second straight year, the Titans were the last team to sign their first-round pick.
-Mariota signed a four-year, $24,213,974 contract with the Tennessee Titans.
-This includes a $15.9 million signing bonus, $24.2 million guaranteed.
+In May 2015, Mariota had the best-selling NFL jersey in the league, beating out Winston of the Tampa Bay Buccaneers, and Tom Brady of the New England Patriots, who had the second and third highest selling jerseys respectively.
+Mariota stated, "It's surreal for me, it's such an honor.
+"For me it's one of those deals, looking back on it in the future, it's a crazy, crazy deal for sure."
+Mariota and the Titans agreed to a contract on July 21.
+This made him the last 2015 first-round pick to be signed and, for the second consecutive year, the Titans were the last team to sign their first-round pick.
+Mariota signed a four-year, $24,213,974 contract with a $15.9 million signing bonus.

-Mariota played his first career regular-season game on September 13 against 2015's first overall draft pick Jameis Winston and the Tampa Bay Buccaneers.
+Mariota played in his first career regular-season game on September 13 against 2015's first overall draft pick Jameis Winston and the Buccaneers.
 On his fourth career pass attempt, Mariota threw his first NFL touchdown on a 52-yard throw to wide receiver Kendall Wright.
-Two plays later, Winston threw his first career pass on the next drive, and it was intercepted by cornerback Coty Sensabaugh and returned 26 yards for a touchdown.
-Mariota finished the game having thrown only two incompletions for 209 yards and four touchdowns in the 42–14 road victory.
-In the game, Mariota also gained a perfect passer rating of 158.3, making him the first quarterback in NFL history to attain a perfect passer rating in his first career start.
-Mariota became the first quarterback in NFL history to throw four touchdown passes in the first half of his NFL debut.
-He is also the youngest quarterback to reach the perfect passer rating (21 years, 318 days), surpassing Robert Griffin III.
-Because of this, Mariota was named AFC Offensive Player of the Week for Week 1.
+Two plays later, Winston threw his first career pass on the next drive, which was intercepted by cornerback Coty Sensabaugh and returned 26 yards for a touchdown.
+Mariota finished the 42–14 road victory having thrown 13-of-15 pass completions for 209 yards and four touchdowns with zero interceptions.
+Mariota gained a perfect passer rating of 158.3, making him the first quarterback in NFL history to attain a perfect passer rating in his first career start.
+Mariota also became the first quarterback in NFL history to throw four touchdown passes in the first half of his NFL debut.
+He is the youngest quarterback to reach the perfect passer rating (21 years, 318 days), surpassing Robert Griffin III.
+Mariota's performance earned him AFC Offensive Player of the Week for Week 1.